Blackburn, Robert Hamilton

 Active in New York, N.Y.

-Biographical/Historical Note: Robert Blackburn (1920-) was a printmaker from New York, N.Y.
+Biographical/Historical Note: Robert Blackburn (1920-) was a printmaker from New York, New York.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.